AbhijitL2020/100-days-of-code/log.md

 **Thoughts**: It was interesting to try out the concepts read yesterday, and combine them with the new stuff from today.
 THen I put it into a scrap program.
 Ensureed that I got run time errors, and also completions.
 The topics are going deeper.
 Coming from a lengthy C heritage, I fee at times, that the Golang has been made to overcome the shortcomings.
 However, at times it sounds too clever?!
 Today, I had a little trouble to find free time to do the daily hour!
 Just a taste of things to come, I guess?!

+### Day 3: Sep 11, 2020

+**Today's Progress**: Not in terms of the Chapters in LearningGo, but tried out what I had learnt till yesterday

+**Thoughts**:
+Just leaned into the code from yesterday, and tried to build understanding of different language features

+* used maps
+* used constants
+* used a separate function to print
+* optimized the algo
+* used different form of for "post" condition.
+* Did some string conversion, concatenation

+Added a rather audacious [tweet-for-the-day](https://twitter.com/zero2null/status/1304468009562509312?s=20) iBy the way, if I can concatenate strings using a +, is it not operator overloading?
+No, I am not complaining, just want to get my head cleared.